AlexanderIzu/2nd-semester-exam-linux-server-landing-page/README.md

 - **The Deployed Landing Page (Secure HTTPS Link)**: [https://web.izuchukwu.mooo.com](https://web.izuchukwu.mooo.com)

-### What’s Inside the Repository 🎯
+### What’s Inside the Repository 📦
 Here’s a rundown of what you’ll find in this repository:

 - Public IP Address(secure): https://web.izuchukwu.mooo.com
-- Screenshots: screenshot images showing the deployed landing page and other processes during provisioning of the landing page on a Linux server
+- Snapshots: Images showcasing the deployed landing page and various steps involved in provisioning the landing page on a Linux server.
 - Documentation: This README.md file with all the details.
 - Git Repository: Includes:
     - index.html